Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ### Theorie

-**DLT vs Stream DLT
+**DLT vs Stream DLT**
 DLT for batch processing and automates data managemen, while Stream DLT enables real-time.

 **DLT vs DT**
 DLT are specifically designed for scnearios where pipeles are continuosly running and data is constanly being ingested, transformed and validated.

 **Stream Live Table (SLT):** For real-time streaming data ingestion and processing.
 **Delta Live Table (DLT):** For frequent batch processing (like every few minutes).
 Offers automated pipeline management and quality checks.
 **Delta Table:** For less frequent batch updates (e.g., daily or weekly).
 Provides the foundational features for versioning, ACID transactions, and optimized querying.

-**Auto Loader** is when you have data landing in cloud storage continuously or in upredictable intervals.
+**Auto Loader** Is when you have data landing in cloud storage continuously or in upredictable intervals.
 Instead of scheduling periodic scans of the entiredirectofy, Auto Loader will automatically pick up an process just the new data as it arrives, making the ingestion process more timely and cost-effective.

 **DLT** Delta Live Tables in Databricks provide structured streaming capabilities, which allow data to be continuosly ingested, processed and written to Delta tables.